aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Data validation

 !!! note "This changes the authoring experience by relying on Python's type annotations"
     It's inspired by [FastAPI framework](https://fastapi.tiangolo.com/){target="_blank" rel="nofollow"} for ergonomics and to ease migrations in either direction.
+We support both Pydantic models and Python's dataclass.

+    For brevity, we'll focus on Pydantic only.

 All resolvers can optionally coerce and validate incoming requests by setting `enable_validation=True`.